SAIL-Labs/GLINTPipeline/docs/source/index.rst

 Step by step
 ------------

-1. Send the light from SCEXAO to GLINT
+1. Send the light from SCEXAO to GLINT.
 2. Check the pupil camera: the pupil should be centered on the MEMS (segmented mirror).
 To do this check, note the value on Zaber 4 and replace it by 50000 to remove the mask.
-3. Check the image camera: the PSF should be centered on a reference pixel (check Evernote note to get the last one)
+3. Check the image camera: the PSF should be centered on a reference pixel (check Evernote note to get the last one).
 4. If steps 2 and 3 are not satisfying, you are doomed and a realignment is necessary so you better call an expert to realign.
-5. Put the mask by typing the noted value on Zaber 4
+5. Put the mask by typing the noted value on Zaber 4.
 6. Align the mask with the segments.
-Ideally, all the apertures should be centered on the segments without sey may nothing their edges
+Ideally, all the apertures should be centered on the segments without sey may nothing their edges.
 7. Optimize the flux in photometric taps on the Real-Time control software of GLINT by moving the chip with the Zaber 1&2 (translation) and 3 (focus).
 Iterate over these three axes to get the best results.
 Be careful to the wiggles, they can be hard to see on the realtime preview; acquiring a dark, some data and run the python script ``glint_data_explorer.py`` is the best solution.
 It will display (among other things) a plot entitled **check the wiggles**.
 8. Find the best null you can for the desire baselines (theoretically up to 4 baselines can be nulled, empirically, several configurations are needed).
 The important thing is to know in which null you are (central, n-th).
 See the next section for the methodology.